See Zac Efron Get Down and Dirty in Greatest Beer Run Ever First Look - E! Online

 In a new first look at the upcoming Apple Original film The Greatest Beer Run Ever, Zac debuts a rugged look.
 The actor is seen sporting a thick mustache, a button-up plaid shirt, and a fair amount of dirt on his face and body.

-According to Apple Original Films, the new movie is set to release in 2022.
+According to Apple Original Films, the new movie is set to release Fall 2022.
 Directed by Peter Farrelly, the dramedy starring Zac and Russell Crowe is based on the true story of John "Chickie" Donohue, who in 1968 left New York for Vietnam to track down and have a few beers with his childhood buddies who were fighting in the Army.

 While the unkempt look is a far cry from his High School Musical days, getting a little dirt on his sleeves seems to be Zac's latest creative pattern.